 Perfection is not the goal of a project.
 The purpose of artistic photography is to create works of art that will be shared with an audience.
 If an artist chooses perfection as a goal, he will never show his works to an audience, because they will never be ready.
 Indeed, perfection is an unrealistic goal that cannot be achieved.
 All works are essentially perfectible.

 An artist will always find a point to correct, change or improve in his works.
 It is a fact.
 We are the first conscious of it.
 We created photos many years ago.
 Now that we have made progress, we tell ourselves that we should change them.
 It would be an unforgivable mistake because this return to the past would prevent us from moving forward.

 The search for perfection is above all to learn and progress to avoid reproducing errors.
 In any case, the search for perfection is to take back works already created.

-An artist can always do better.
-To be a perfectionist is not to seek perfection at the moment of the creative act, but as best as one can with all the tools at one's disposal and to avoid repeating mistakes of the past.
-Perfection is a goal in the very long term.
+An artist can always perform better.
+To be a perfectionist is not to seek immediate perfection, but to reach towards it as best as one can with all the tools at one's disposal and to avoid repeating mistakes of the past.
+Perfection is a long-term goal.

-The creation of artistic photographic works requires many personal qualities that an artist can learn to develop, maintain and improve.
+The creation of artistic photographic works requires many personal qualities that an artist can learn to develop, maintain, and improve.
 The qualities of listening and perseverance are certainly the most important.
-We think that it is necessary to always question oneself considering the planes of the others.
-But this must never be done by changing our choices, our probity and our ethics.
+We think that it is necessary to continually question oneself considering the opinions and facts of others’ feedback.
+Nevertheless, one must carefully consider whether that criticism should change a detail within the work, as our work should be shaped, but not motivated solely by others.
+Thus, our choices, our perfection, and our ethics should be our own.